rafaeelaudibert/Cosmetics.java/README.md

-# Final Assignment - INF01120 - Program Construction Techniques
+# Cosmetics
+Java application using Software Engineering techniques to build a Cosmetics avaliation system.

+This system was actually build for the Program Construction Techniques (INF01120) course at [INF](https://inf.ufrgs.br) - [UFRGS](https://ufrgs.br)

 ## Assignment Definition